 Windows Boot Genius is a very impressive and handy tool that has a superb user-interface.
-Even if you are a novice user, you can use this tool with ease and fix potential issues.
-In other words, you can fix a variety of issues with a couple of clicks if you use Windows Boot Genius.
+Even if you are a novice user, you can easily use this tool and fix potential issues.
+In other words, you can fix various issues with a couple of clicks if you use Windows Boot Genius.

 Those who wonder how to use this tool can follow the steps listed below.